-- 1. Local political leaders (e.g., mayor and councillors); - 2.
-Members of the Nuclear Waste Community Liaison Committee: - 3.
-Local business owners/operators; - 4.
+- 1. Local political leaders (e.g., mayor and councillor); - 2.
+Members of the Community Liaison Committee; - 3.
+Local business owners/operators: - 4.
 Local service providers (e.g., emergency services, social services, education); - 5.
-Surrounding community leaders; - 6.
-Residents; and - 7.
+Community groups (e.g., clubs, associations); - 6.
+Surrounding community leaders; - 7.
+Residents; and - 8.
 First Nations and Métis communities in the vicinity.

-Based on discussions with the above, there appears to be growing potential to sustain interest in the local community.
-There appears to be a strong and growing interest to continue and move forward with the siting process.
+Based on discussions with the above, there appears to be strong and growing potential to sustain interest in the local community.
+There also appears to be a very strong and growing interest to continue and move forward with the siting process.

-Through the Northeast Superior Mayors' Group and other outreach and engagement activities, Hornepayne has taken steps to engage its neighbours, including Aboriginal peoples, and has begun to set the foundation for further constructive consideration of the project and opportunity to work collaboratively to explore the project and interest in the broader area.
-These steps have elicited positive interest from some surrounding communities, and discussions are ongoing.
+The community has taken initial steps to engage its neighbours, including Aboriginal peoples, and has begun to set the foundation for further constructive consideration of the project and opportunity to work collaboratively to explore the project and interest in the broader area.
+These initial steps have elicited positive interest from some surrounding communities, and discussions are ongoing.